MolSnoo/Alter-Ego/Docs/reference/settings/docker_settings.md

 This is a string that determines the color of embed messages sent by Alter Ego.
 String should be in the format of a 24-bit hexadecimal number without a hash symbol, e.g. `1F8B4C`

+### AUTO_LOAD

+This is a boolean that determines whether or not the bot automatically executes functionality equivalent to `.load all resume` upon startup.

 ## Other game data

 ### PIXELS_PER_M